beautiful handcrafted

 Why does my Furniture cost so much?

 You may ask why furniture like this may seem costly.
 Since each piece is totally handcrafted, particular detail is put into every aspect of the piece; from the moment we create the drawing to the final signing of each piece.
+I sign each piece and date it at the time of manufacturing.
 What you purchase from Sebago Furniture is not an object, but an investment that will last generations.
 Think of something bought for $1000 today, which lasts over 100 years, that really only costs $10 per year to enjoy.
 Each time you go to sit down at one of my tables, watch a movie in your own home theater or lay your head down for a good nights rest on one of our beds, you will enjoy the beauty of well crafted furniture for your home.

 Guarantee